Detroit Tigers vs Chicago White Sox - September 28, 2019 Recap

 ''It's a good feeling when you can finish the season with this good outing,'' Lopez said through a translator. ''I think it's important because you can carry this good feeling to the offseason and work on that for next season.''

-Miguel Cabrera homered for Detroit, which has lost four straight and has 113 defeats on the season, the second-most in franchise history.

-Matthew Boyd (9-12) allowed four runs (two earned) on six hits in four innings.
+Detroit's Matthew Boyd (9-12) allowed four runs, two earned, and six hits in four innings.
 He struck out four to finish with 238 for the season.

-''He was still throwing the ball fine, but he threw 75 pitches in four innings, so we just said that's enough,'' Tigers manager Ron Gardenhire said of Boyd. ''I would like to see a team behind him that catches the ball a little bit better because he's a good pitcher, a strikeout pitcher.''

-Cabrera put Detroit ahead with a solo shot in the first, his 11th of the season.
+In the nightcap, the White Sox jumped on top 2-0 in the second on a two-run single by Zack Collins.

+Ivan Nova allowed just one hit through five innings before running into trouble in the sixth.

 BIRTHDAY BOY